Nashotah Center for DBT Adolescent Residential Care

-The Nashotah Program is part of our residential services located on the more than 50 acres within a wooded and lakeside setting in the lake country of Oconomowoc, Wisconsin.
-The 12-bed facility is found on an updated wing of the main building.
+The 16-bed facility is found on an updated wing of the main building.
 A soothing color scheme, inspiring photography on the walls and comforting décor create a homelike setting which includes semi-private bedrooms, group rooms and welcoming lounge area.
-The campus grounds feature walking trails, a ropes challenge course, labyrinth and a multipurpose and indoor experiential therapy buildings as an extension of programming.
+The campus grounds feature walking trails, a ropes challenge course, labyrinth and a multipurpose and indoor experiential therapy buildings as an extension of treatment.

 CLICK ON THE IMAGES TO VIEW LARGER.

 Concerned your teen is struggling and could benefit from residential care?

 Contact us to request a free confidential screening and learn more.
 Call 800-767-4411.

 Learn more about emotional dysregulation symptoms, causes and treatment options.

 We offer inpatient care to help you gain stability before safely entering lower levels of care.